uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 Rails defaults (obviously this could be done differently).

-Building and running the app on UBOS
+Building and running the App on UBOS
 ------------------------------------

 On the development machine, change to the project's root directory (that contains the